FemiAzteco/azteco_unity_package/README.md

 |azteco_get_topup_address_store| status = "success" <br /> address = "bc1qjlzm9n4zxel8ykluyylqnxq72ajpjuyaj78p6w"|

 ### Get statement
 Get statement returns an array of classes.
-The first entry in the array contains the success status, total bitcoin sold, totalsales price as well as the total comission earned.
+The first entry in the array contains the success status, total bitcoin sold, total sales as well as the total comission earned.
 The rest of the entries will be information about every voucher you have sold. below is an example of the first entry in the array, as well as 3 example voucher statements.
 | entry # |  data|
 |--|--|
 | data in array[0] | status = "success" <br /> bitcoin_total = 2.49383839 <br /> sales_total = 204483.49 <br /> comission_total = 7849.34|